-In magicJack's early days, voicemail was a ‘One Size Fits All'.
-If you didn't pick up the phone by the 4th ring, your caller was diverted to magicJack's servers, and they were given the option of leaving a voicemail.
+In magicJack's early days, voicemail was a ‘One Size Fits All' deal.
+If you didn't pick up the phone by the 4th ring, your caller was diverted to magicJack's servers, and the caller was given the option of leaving a voicemail.
 As the account holder, your only option was to modify the message the caller heard when they went to voice mail.
 Times have changed for the better though.
 If you're new to magicJack, here's how to personalize your outgoing message:

 Personalize Your Outgoing Message

 There are several ways to access and change the outgoing message for your magicJack vocemail account:

 - If your magicJack is plugged into a computer, go to the magicJack softphone window.
 In it, click on the Vmail button at the lower right of the window, then press zero on your keypad to personalize the voicemail settings.

 - From your magicJack telephone, dial your 10 digit telephone number, then press zero to personalize your voicemail settings